 user.xml configuration file and prohibit users from changing some of the settings with the

 <profiles> <user_name> <constraints> <setting_name_1> <min>lower_boundary</min> </setting_name_1> <setting_name_2> <max>upper_boundary</max> </setting_name_2> <setting_name_3> <min>lower_boundary</min> <max>upper_boundary</max> </setting_name_3> <setting_name_4> <readonly/> </setting_name_4> </constraints> </user_name> </profiles>

-If user tries to violate the constraints an exception is thrown and the setting isn't actually changed.
+If the user tries to violate the constraints an exception is thrown and the setting isn’t changed.

 There are supported three types of constraints:

 max constraints specify upper and lower boundaries for a numeric setting and can be used in combination.
 The

 readonly constraint specifies that the user cannot change the corresponding setting at all.

 users.xml includes lines:

 <profiles> <default> <max_memory_usage>10000000000</max_memory_usage> <force_index_by_date>0</force_index_by_date> ... <constraints> <max_memory_usage> <min>5000000000</min> <max>20000000000</max> </max_memory_usage> <force_index_by_date> <readonly/> </force_index_by_date> </constraints> </default> </profiles>

 The following queries all throw exceptions: